alejoalvarez/java/Java Core/ArrayList.md

 ## ArrayList

-The **ArrayList** class is a resizable array, which can be found in the ```java.util``` package.

-The difference between a built-in array and an ArrayList in Java, is that the size of an array cannot be modified (if you want to add or remove elements to/from an array, you have to create a new one).
+The difference between a built-in array and an ```ArrayList``` in Java, is that the size of an array cannot be modified (if you want to add or remove elements to/from an array, you have to create a new one).
 While elements can be added and removed from an ArrayList whenever you want.

 Important